 - 3 cups barbecue sauce*

-- Pat the chicken dry and set aside.
-Combine the onion powder, paprika, garlic powder, salt and pepper in a small bowl.
-Season the chicken breasts with the spice mixture and then place them in the crockpot.
-Add the onions to the pot, then the chicken broth and barbecue sauce.
-Toss gently to combine.
+- Combine the onion powder, sweet paprika, smoked paprika, garlic powder, salt and pepper in a small bowl.
+Season the chicken breasts with the mixture, then place in the crockpot.

 - Add in the onion, broth and barbecue sauce, then stir / toss gently to combine.